Social class in the United States: Examples of trades

+Examples of professions

+Highly educated white collar professionals include physicians, dentists, lawyers, accountants, engineers, military officers, economists, business analysis, urban planners, university professors, architects, stockbrokers, psychologists, scientists, actuaries, optometrists, statistician, speech-language pathologist, occupational therapist, physical therapists, pharmacists, veterinarians, high-level civil servants, and the intelligentsia.

 Class and health

 Income also has a significant impact on health as those with higher incomes have better access to healthcare facilities, higher life expectancy, lower infant mortality rate and increased health consciousness.
 In 2006, Harvard researchers divided the United States into "eight Americas."
+A 2024 study from University of Washington researchers added two more segments to make it "ten Americas".

-Life expectancy ranges from 84.9 years for Asian-Americans who had an average per capita income of $21,566, to 71.1 years for urban African-Americans with an average per capita income of $14,800.
+Life expectancy ranges from 84.9 years for Asian Americans who had an average per capita income of $21,566, to 71.1 years for urban African-Americans with an average per capita income of $14,800.

 Furthermore, like other post-industrial nations, the United States saw increased health consciousness among persons of higher social status.
 Persons of higher status are less likely to smoke, more likely to exercise regularly, and be more conscious of their diet.
 Additionally, poorer Americans are more likely to consume lower quality, processed foods.
 One can therefore conclude that low socio-economic status contributes to a person's likelihood of being obese.

 Class and politics

-Income remains one of the main indicators of class, as it commonly reflects educational attainment as well as occupation.
-A frequent distinction in political attitudes can be found among individuals residing in households with differing incomes.
-For example, during the 2000 United States presidential election, voter turnout among those in the top 26% with household incomes exceeding $75,000 was 27% higher than the average.